AntonVitamin/vitamin-charts-react/README.md

 ## Data Object

-Since Chart.js is so flexible and offers so many customisable options, I opted for reducing complexity so below there's an example of a the data object I'm proposing:
+Since Chart.js is so flexible and offers so many customisable options, I opted for reducing complexity but, atthe same time, tried to follow Chart.js data model convention as much as possible.
+Below there's an example of a the data object I'm proposing:

 ```
 {